osmandapp/web/main/docs/user/start-with/download-maps.md

 Uploading maps to the OsmAnd app is a key step to ensure smooth operation and use of offline navigation.
 Without offline maps, the app cannot function fully.
 Downloading maps gives you access to maps of different regions, allowing you to navigate without an Internet connection.

-You have two *main* ways to download maps: **1)** [view the list of regions in the main menu](#download-maps-menu) or **2)** [select the required region directly on the map](#select-on-the-map).
+You have two *main* ways to download maps: **1)** [view the list of regions in the main menu](#download-maps-menu), or **2)** [select the required region directly on the map](#select-on-the-map).
 This gives you the flexibility to select the regions you want and ensures that the maps will fit your plans.

 Although OsmAnd supports both [Vector](../map/vector-maps.md) and [Raster](../map/raster-maps.md), it is recommended to start working with vector maps offline.
-This type of maps ensures reliable operation of all key functions of the application, including [Search](../search/index.md), [Navigation](../navigation/index.md), and [Context menu](../map/map-context-menu.md).
+This type of maps (read more about [Map OsmAnd types](../personal/maps.md#map-types) here) ensures reliable operation of all key functions of the application, including [Search](../search/index.md), [Navigation](../navigation/index.md), and [Context menu](../map/map-context-menu.md).
 This is especially important if your travels include trips to remote locations or places with limited internet access.

 ## Download